ignatovegors/dynamic-programming/README.md

 <b>levenstein-distance</b> finds the Levenstein distance between two strings with <i>O(n * m)</i> difficulty and <i>O(min(n, m))</i> memory usage

-<b>calculator</b> a problem of reaching the given number from 1 with multiplication by 3, multyplication by 2 and addition 1
+<b>calculator</b> a problem of reaching the given number from 1 with multiplication by 3, multiplication by 2 and addition 1

+<b>stairs</b> a problem of collecting max value of coins that are lying on the stairs